Alaska Food Stamps Eligibility Guide

 Alaska Food Stamps Program

-In the state of Alaska, the food stamps program is run by the Alaska Department of Health and Social Services (DHSS) though the Division of Public Assistance.
+In the state of Alaska, the food stamps program is run by the Alaska Department of Health and Social Services (DHSS) through the Division of Public Assistance.

 If you meet the program eligibility guidelines, you will get a special debit card (called an Alaska EBT Card or Alaska Quest Card) as shown below.